When you’re running a small business, the last thing you want to worry about is web design mistakes – your cup is already overflowing.

 Not sure how to rectify your silly web design mistakes yourself?
 Use a local web design company to help you out.

-Website optimisation consultants will show you where your website could be improved, or better yet, use a professional SEO consultancy to avoid making silly web design mistakes in the first place.
+Website optimisation consultants will show you where your website could be improved, or better yet, use a professional e-commerce SEO consultancy to avoid making silly e-commerce web design mistakes in the first place.